joser27/simple-socket-game-client/README.md

 # **Multiplayer Game Frontend**

-This repository contains the code for the frontend of a multiplayer game built using **React** and **Socket.IO**.
+This repository contains the code for the frontend of a multiplayer game built using **React**, **Phaser 3**, and **Socket.IO**.
 The frontend connects to a backend server to manage real-time communication between players.

 ## **Features**

 - Real-time interaction with the backend using **Socket.IO**.
-- Simple game rendering using HTML5 `<canvas>`.
+- Game rendering and logic using **Phaser 3**.
 - Modular design with game logic separated into **GameController** and **GameEngine** components.

 ## **Requirements**